Ben Gotschall raises Certified Grassfed by AGW beef cattle and Certified AWA dairy cattle on pasture at Davey Road Ranch in Raymond, Nebraska.

-Ben has continued to raise cattle for milk and beef ever since, focusing on pasture-based management and genetic improvements in his 30-head Jersey herd at Davey Road Ranch in Lancaster County, Nebraska.
+Ben has continued to raise cattle for milk and beef ever since, focusing on pasture-based management and genetic improvements.
 Ben describes his ranch as a “20-acre postage stamp in a sea of corn and soybeans in southeast Nebraska.”
-Allowing his cattle to live in as natural a setting as possible, on pasture, as a herd, is central to his management practices.
-Ben explains that raising grassfed dairy cattle is an old, though unusual way of producing milk today.
-As a result, American dairy cattle aren’t generally being selected and evaluated for suitability to grass-based production.
+Allowing his cattle to live on pasture, as a herd, is central to his management practices.
 Ben is focusing his efforts on improving the genetics of his herd for utility on pasture, longevity and fertility, and he markets his pasture-raised Jersey genetics through this website: www.holtcreekjerseys.com.

 “I believe that cattle, as ruminants, are natural grazers and produce the healthiest, best-tasting milk on forage,” Ben says.
-His grassfed Jersey cows produce high-quality milk, which is used to produce cheese, and pasture-raised veal, which he calls Bistro Beef.
-Having AWA certification shows his customers that he is following the highest standards for animal welfare and sustainability: “I pursued Animal Welfare Approved certification to distinguish myself in the marketplace and to send a clear message to my customers about my commitment to humane treatment of livestock,” Ben explains.
-“I hope to see an increase in sales and customer loyalty.”
+His Jersey cows produce high-quality milk, which is used to produce cheese, and pasture-raised veal, which he calls Bistro Beef.
+AWA certification shows his customers that he is following the highest standards for animal welfare and sustainability: “I pursued the Certified AWA and Certified Grassfed by AGW logos to distinguish myself in the marketplace and to send a clear message to my customers about my commitment to humane treatment of livestock,” Ben explains.

 Ben still maintains close connections with the Gotschall family’s 1,300-acre ranch in north-central Nebraska, where he raises and breeds some cattle alongside his father’s pasture-based dairy herd.

-Davey Road Ranch’s AWA-certified pastured beef and cheese is available direct from the farm, as well as at local restaurants, stores and farmers’ markets.
-Contact Ben to make an appointment or to receive delivery to the Omaha or Lincoln areas at email@example.com or (402) 783-0377, or visit AWA’s Online Directory for your nearest supplier.
-To learn more about Davey Road Ranch, visit www.daveyroadranch.com or www.facebook.com/DaveyRoadRanch.
+Davey Road Ranch’s Certified Grassfed by AGW beef and Certified AWA cheese is available direct from the farm at www.daveyroadranch.com.
+Contact Ben at email@example.com or 402-783-0377 to make an appointment or to receive delivery to the Omaha or Lincoln areas.
+To learn more about Davey Road Ranch, visit www.facebook.com/DaveyRoadRanch.